As a homebuilder dedicated to building healthy homes, I tend to read construction product labels. Adhesives, sealants, paints, you name it.

 “MCS symptoms are reported to occur following exposure to concentrations of chemicals that are below the levels that are typically considered harmful for the general population.”https://www.mass.gov/info-details/multiple-chemical-sensitivity

-If you’ve ever known someone who couldn’t tolerate being around fragrances — or cleaning chemicals, or mold — they probably had some level of MCS.
+If you’ve ever known someone who couldn’t tolerate being around fragrances — or cleaning chemicals, or mold (or others) — they probably had some level of MCS.

-Obviously those construction products are toxic.
-Clearly, they can cause sensitization.
+Obviously many construction products are toxic.
+Clearly, the industry recognizes — and warns — they can cause sensitization.

 “Group 1: Carcinogenic to humans” and “known to be human carcinogen” are ubiquitous on construction labels.
 The product label I used yesterday: “Carcinogenic via inhalation.”